 How do I apply for the Mirena patient assistance program?

 Applying for the Mirena patient assistance program through NiceRx is simple.
 Begin by completing the enrollment application on our website.
 We will ask for details about your healthcare provider, your insurance plan, and your household income.
 This information is required by the pharmaceutical manufacturers that supply your medication.
 We may be able to help you access patient assistance for other medications as well as Mirena, so please tell us about any medications that you have been prescribed.

 If we determine that you may be eligible for Mirena assistance, we will handle the full enrollment process on your behalf.
 We will work with your healthcare provider to prepare and submit all the documents required for you to enroll.
-If you are successfully enrolled in the Mirena patient assistance program, we will also automatically request your Mirena medication refills for up to 1 year.
+If you are successfully enrolled in the Mirena patient assistance program, we will also request your Mirena medication refills for up to 1 year.
 At the end of your enrollment period, we will contact you for updated details and seek to re-enroll you in the program.

 Is NiceRx a Mirena coupons provider?

 NiceRx does not provide Mirena coupons, discount cards or copay cards.
 We do not offer printable Mirena manufacturer coupons, Mirena discounts, rebates, Mirena savings cards, trial offers, or free samples.
 We are a service provider that helps eligible individuals access patient assistance programs.
 Our service cost is $49 a month per medication, so you will likely save more on your Mirena medication with NiceRx.

 Can NiceRx help me get Mirena if I have insurance?

 NiceRx may be able to help you access Mirena patient assistance if:

 - You have a high copay or coinsurance responsibility for Mirena